jrenaud90/TidalPy/Documentation/utilities_x/classes_x.md

 # Base Classes (`Utilities_x.classes_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

 Three C++ base classes sit underneath every object TidalPy builds.
-They are the reason a rheology model, a cooling model, a layer, and a whole world all answer to the same four methods for saving and restoring themselves, and the reason adding a new physics model does not mean writing serialization for the fourth time.
+They are the reason a rheology model, a cooling model, a layer, and a whole world have the same four methods for saving and restoring themselves, and the reason adding a new physics model does not mean rewriting serialization code.

 If you plan to add a model of any kind, read this page first.
-The contract described here is what a new class has to satisfy, and the per-module "adding a new model" sections assume it.
+The contract described here is what a new class has to satisfy, and the per-module "adding a new model" sections utilize it.

 ## Inheritance chain